-Actuarial valuations to determine the liability for accrued benefits are conducted at least every three years and is undertaken by Stuart Miles (FIAA), Principal, and Representative Mercer Consulting (Australia) Pty Ltd. The actuarial valuation was undertaken as at 30 June 2016 with the next triennial valuation to be undertaken as at 30 June 2019.
-The member defined benefit liability was determined on the basis of the present value of the expected future payments that will arise from membership of the Scheme up to 30 June 2019.

-The annual update of the defined benefit member liability has been determined by reference to the expected future salary level increases (3.5 per cent; 2018: 3.5 per cent) and by application of the market-based, risk-adjusted discount rate after tax (5 per cent; 2018: 5 per cent).
+Actuarial valuations to determine the liability for accrued benefits are conducted at least every three years and is undertaken by Stuart Miles (FIAA), Principal, and Representative Mercer Consulting (Australia) Pty Ltd. The actuarial valuation was undertaken as at 30 June 2017 and the next review to be undertaken as at 30 June 2018.
+The liability was determined on the basis of the present value of the expected future payments that will arise from membership of the Scheme up to 30 June 2018.
+The figure reported has been determined by reference to the expected future salary level increases (4 percent; 2017: 4 percent) and by application of the market-based, risk-adjusted discount rate after tax (4.1 percent; 2017: 9.7 percent).

-2019 2018
+2018 2017

 \$000 \$000

-Defined benefit member liabilities 194 188 182 902
+Defined benefit member liabilities 182 902 178 472

 The actuarial valuation of member liabilities reflects the actuarial assessment of the benefits accrued up to the reporting date and payable to members on retirement, resignation, death and disability.
-The accrued liabilities are the present values of expected future benefit payments arising from membership of the Scheme up to 30 June 2019.
+The accrued liabilities are the present values of expected future benefit payments arising from membership of the Scheme up to 30 June 2018.